 DOE does not guarantee or assume any obligation to reimburse costs where the Applicant incurred the costs prior to receiving written authorization from the Contracting Officer.
-If the Applicant elects to undertake activities that may have an adverse effect on the environment or limit the choice of reasonable alternatives prior to receiving such written authorization from the Contracting Officer, the Applicant is doing so at risk of not receiving federal funding and such costs may not be recognized as allowable cost share.
+If the Applicant elects to undertake activities that may have an adverse effect on the environment or limit the choice of reasonable alternatives prior to receiving such written authorization from

-Likewise, if a project is selected for negotiation of award, and the Selectee elects to undertake activities that are not authorized for Federal funding by the Contracting Officer in advance of DOE completing a NEPA review, the Selectee is doing so at risk of not receiving federal funding and such costs may not be recognized as allowable cost share.
+Likewise, if a project is selected for award negotiation, and the Selectee elects to undertake activities that are not authorized for federal funding by the Contracting Officer in advance of DOE completing a NEPA review, the Selectee is doing so at risk of not receiving federal funding and such costs may not be recognized as allowable cost share.